 Humidity measurements at the Earth’s surface are required for meteorological analysis and forecasting, for climate studies, and for many special applications in hydrology, agriculture, aeronautical services and environmental studies, in general.
 They are particularly important because of their relevance to the changes of state of water in the atmosphere.

-General requirements for the range, resolution and accuracy of humidity measurements are given in Part I, Chapter 1, Annex 1.E.
-The uncertainties listed in the table In practice, these are not easy to achieve good quality instruments that are well operated and maintained.
-In particular, the psychrometer in a thermometer shelter without forced ventilation, still in use, may have significantly performance.
+General requirements for the range, resolution and accuracy of humidity measurements are given in Part I, Chapter 1, Annex 1.F.
+The uncertainties listed in the table are requirements, not performance of any particular instruments.
+In practice, these uncertainties are not easy to achieve, even using good quality instruments that are well operated and maintained.
+In particular, the psychrometer in a thermometer shelter without forced ventilation, still in use, may have significantly worse performance.
+Even modern electronic humidity sensors can suffer drift that is significant relative to the requirements.

 For most purposes, time constants of the order of 1 min are appropriate for humidity measurements.
-The response times readily available with operational instruments are discussed in section 4.1.
+The response times readily available with operational instruments are discussed in section 4.8.1.